nalbcosta/backbit/README.md

 Backbit is a mobile-first app for people who keep adding games to their backlog and never know what to play next.

-It helps you track what you want to play, what you are playing now, and what you already finished — with a board that feels practical, fast, and built for real use instead of just collecting entries.
+It helps you track what you want to play, what you are playing now, and what you already finished, with a board that feels practical, fast, and built for real use instead of just collecting entries.

 ## What it is